Matthew 2

 Introduction

 Matthew 2 continues the infancy narrative with a series of dramatic episodes that further establish Jesus as the Messiah of Israel — and, remarkably, as a Messiah whose significance extends beyond Israel's borders.
-The chapter opens with Magi from the east arriving in Jerusalem in search of the newborn "King of the Jews," and it closes with the holy family settling in the obscure Galilean village of Nazareth.
-Between these two endpoints, Matthew weaves a tapestry of worship and hostility, flight and return, grief and hope, all held together by his distinctive fulfillment quotations from the Old Testament prophets.
+The chapter opens with Magi from the east arriving in Jerusalem to seek the newborn "King of the Jews" and closes with the holy family settling in the obscure Galilean village of Nazareth.
+Between these endpoints, Matthew weaves worship and hostility, flight and return, grief and hope — all held together by his distinctive fulfillment quotations from the prophets.

 The Visit of the Magi (vv.
 1-12)